Neurofunctional Acupuncture: Upper Extremity Treatment Strategies

 Note: All seminar fees will be donated to Global Healthworks Foundation, a humanitarian aid initiative that provides free, high quality healthcare to populations in need around the world.

-CEU's – Participants will be granted 14 NCCAOM PDA's for each weekend workshop.
+CEU's: Participants will be granted 14 NCCAOM PDA's and/or 14 CAB CE’s for each weekend workshop.

 This workshop series provides treatment strategies for using acupuncture to improve function of the musculoskeletal and nervous systems based on a contemporary understanding of neuroanatomy and physiology.